Bayfield High School Bayfield High School

 Term 1

-A study of the concepts employment and trade.
+A study of the concepts of motivation at work and employment concepts.

 Term 2

-A study of the concepts of growth and inequality
+A study of the concepts of international trade.

 Term 3